kohkimakimoto/inertia-echo/README.md

 return c.Redirect(http.StatusFound, "/")
 ```

-The following is a way to redirect to an external website.
+The following is a way to redirect to an external website in Inertia apps.

 ```go
 return Inertia(c).Location("/path/to/external")
 ```

-See also official document: https://inertiajs.com/redirects
+See also official document: [Redirects](https://inertiajs.com/redirects)

 ### Shared data